-Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: EG-117; EG-118 Co-requisite Modules: Lecturer(s): Dr H Arora Format: Lecture 1 hour/week Tutorial 1 hour/week Weekly Office Hour Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Pre-requisite Modules: EG-117; EG-118

+Co-requisite Modules: Lecturer(s): Dr H Arora

+Format: Lecture 1 hour/week

+Tutorial 1 hour/week Weekly Office Hour

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Studer may also have the opportunity to engage with online versions of sessions delivered on-campus 1 hour of lectures or worked examples plus 1 hour of tutorial sessions each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+1 hour of lectures or worked examples plus 1 hour of tutorial sessions each week.
 A set of tutorial questions will be provided each week to reinforce the weekly content.
 Students are expected to complete these tutorials each week to ensure steady progress, as content will be cumulative and interlinked in places.

 Lectures to introduce theory and implementation of new content.
 The module requires significant independent learning outside of class.
 During tutorials both individual and collaborative study is encouraged to cement understanding of a topic.
 The occasional "abstract" appearance of a mathematical approach lends itself well to discussion.
-To form real understanding therefore discussion/debate of problems/proofs is encouraged with your per and tutors Module Aims: Module aims to build upon Engineering Analysis 1 and Engineering Analysis 2 to provide tools required for practical execution of mathematical operations.
-Application areas from image analysis to the characterisation flow fields amongst others will be studied in the context of this mathematical module.
-From transform functions to gradient operators, these mathematical tools will be studied in their fundamentals before being applied to biomedical application grass.
-This mathematics module gims to: provide further fundamental analysis too for anging applications; and provide a bridge towards advanced analytical modules in Vear 2 and 3 Module Content: This module will cover the following content (in verying levels of depth): Woulde Content: This module will cover the following content (in varying levels of depui).
-Terrico Topics: • Fourier series • Fourier transforms • Vectors (div grad curl) a Thermodynamics (heat diffusion) • Inermodynamics (near diffusion) • Solid mechanics (stress tensors) • Fluid mechanics (Navier Stokes) • Imaging and image analysis (vector fields) A detailed with her with her with a deduce Common herform that the state of the A detailed syllabus will be uploaded to Canvas before the class starts.
+To form real understanding, therefore, discussion/debate of problems/proofs is encouraged with your peers and tutors.

+Module Aims: Module aims to build upon Engineering Analysis 1 and Engineering Analysis 2 to provide tools required for practical execution of mathematical operations.
+Application areas from image analysis to the characterisation flow fields, amongst others, will be studied in the context of this mathematical module.
+From transform functions to gradient operators, these mathematical tools will be studied in their fundamentals before being applied to biomedical application areas.
+This mathematics module aims to: provide further fundamental analysis tools for engineering applications; and provide a bridge towards advanced analytical modules in Year 2 and 3.

+Module Content: This module will cover the following content (in varying levels of depth):

+Topics:

+- Fourier series

+- Fourier transforms

+- Partial differential equations

+- Vectors (div grad curl)

+Topics will be studied in the context of real application areas including some of the following:

+- Thermodynamics (heat diffusion)

+- Solid mechanics (stress tensors)

+- Fluid mechanics (Navier Stokes)

+- Imaging and image analysis (vector fields)

+A detailed syllabus will be uploaded to Canvas before the class starts.